astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/pep695_type_aliases.md

-# Type aliases
+# PEP 695 type aliases

-Type aliases are only available in Python 3.12 and later:
+PEP 695 type aliases are only available in Python 3.12 and later:

 ```toml
 [environment]